relativitydev/transfer-api-samples/README.md

 ***Note:** API users are strongly encouraged to set `ApplicationName` because the value is included within all log entries.*

 ### Logging
 TAPI supports Relativity Logging and, specifically, the `ILog` object.
 There may be scenarios, however, where 3rd party developers may wish to use their own logging framework.
 The `ITransferLog` interface is an extensibility point to address this possible use-case.
-Similar to other TAPI objects, this interface implements `IDisposable` to manage object lifecycles.
+Similar to other TAPI objects, this interface implements `IDisposable` to manage object life-cycles.

 Relativity Logging is the default logging implementation if none is explicitly provided.
 The next example demonstrates how a Relativity Logging `ILog` object is specified when creating the `RelativityTransferHost` object.